Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 A low residue diet is a low fiber diet.

-A low fiber diet (<10%) helps make passing feces easier.
+A low fiber diet (less than 10% fiber) helps make passing feces easier.

 Insoluble fiber adds bulk and soluble fiber adds moisture.